 Beginner Illustrator Tutorial using Pen Tool

-In this a beginner Adobe Illustrator tutorial we will be going through a coloring process using Live Paint for flat colors, the knife tool to create easy shadows, and transparent gradients to our character.
-Looking to Follow Along?
-Download our Brushes + Resources to Follow Along with our 50 Step by Steps on the Website or 100 Beginner Tutorials Playlist on YouTube.
+In this beginner Adobe Illustrator tutorial, we will be going through a coloring process using Live Paint for flat colors, the knife tool to create easy shadows, and transparent gradients for our character.

 Anchor Point Guides

 Anchor point guides are designed to make life easier as you are learning where to place anchors and how to adjust handles.

 We will be using our 2 step approach to the pen tool.
 The first is using straight lines to just get down our anchor points.
 We will then be using the convert anchor tool to create curves and handles.

 Coloring & Shading

 We will be adding flat color using Live Paint to build our flat color areas.
 We will add a light source by adding transparent gradients and cast shadows using the knife tool.

 You will have more control over the placement and width of each of your lines using the Cartoon Brushes (Download + Install).
 The process will be a combination of using the Brushes to get down the initial thickness and stroke width.
 The second step will be modifying the placement of the variation using so we can edit it later.
 This 2-Step Process allows for more control over your Line Variation compared to using your Tablet with Pressure.

 Adobe Illustrator Brush Libraries include our 70 Cartoon, 100 Comic Strip, and 50 Vintage Mascot Brushes